capan/hyperspectralClassification/README.md

-# classification of hyperspectral image using matlab

-Accuracy = the number of Correctly Classified Pixels / total Number of ground truth pixels of that class

-Reliability = the Number of Correctly Classified Pixels / total Number of Pixels classified as this class
+# Supervised Image Classification of Hyperspectral Image

+This repository contains an example of hyperspectral image classification using Matlab as a part of remote sensing lecture in Middle East Technical University.